Spark-Innovations/sc4-hsm/doc/SC4-HSM user manual.md

 The SC4-HSM software comes with a little terminal emulator called "term" which you can use to communicate with the SC4-HSM.
 The source code is in the tools directory.
 To build it, just cd to the tools directory and type 'make'.

 Note that on Linux the SC4-HSM by default is accessible only by the root user, so you will need to use [sudo](https://en.wikipedia.org/wiki/Sudo) or [setuid](https://en.wikipedia.org/wiki/Setuid) to obtain the necessary privileges.

+### New - FIDO U2F token

+The SC4-HSM can function as a FIDO-U2F token.
+To enable this functionality, simply plug the unit in and press either of the two user buttons.
+To return to the normal demo mode (where you can access the device through a virtual comm port) press the button again.

 ## Programming the SC4-HSM